 Q: Why is SLSA not transitive?

-SLSA is not transitive in order to make the problem tractable.
-If SLSA 4 required dependencies to be SLSA 4, then reaching SLSA 4 would require starting at the very beginning of the supply chain and working forward.
+SLSA Build levels only cover the trustworthiness of a single build, with no requirements about the build levels of transitive dependencies.
+The reason for this is to make the problem tractable.
+If a SLSA Build level required dependencies to be the same level, then reaching a level would require starting at the very beginning of the supply chain and working forward.
 This is backwards, forcing us to work on the least risky component first and blocking any progress further downstream.
 By making each artifact’s SLSA rating independent from one another, it allows parallel progress and prioritization based on risk.
 (This is a lesson we learned when deploying other security controls at scale throughout Google.)
 We expect SLSA ratings to be composed to describe a supply chain’s overall security stance, as described in the case study vision.

 Q: What about reproducible builds?